ehc-io/ddos-183/docs/class1/module4/lab4.1.rst

     #.
 In the HTTP section click **Proactive Bot Defense**, then from the **Mitigate Action** list select **Disabled**, finally click **Create**

         ..
 NOTE::
-            Both the good traffic and the attack traffic are generated with simple tools that would be blocked by Proactive Bot Defense.
-Please note that, by default, the Hybrid Defender will set Proactive Bot Defense to **always**'.
+            Both the good and bad (attack) traffic are generated with tools that would be blocked by **Proactive Bot Defense**.
+Please note that by default, the Hybrid Defender will set Proactive Bot Defense to **always**'.
+            That's the reason why we're disabling it, only to allow the scripts to work and generate sample traffic.

     #.
 In the **Protected Objects** section click **Create**.

     #.
-Open the Security > DoS Protection > DoS Profiles page and click **Server1-http**.
+Open the Security-> DoS Protection-> DoS Profiles page and click **Server1-http**.

         |image34|